 THINKING TIP 5

-Develop the skill of accurately identifying a statement as a fact, a falsehood, a thesis, a belief, or an opinion.
+Develop the skill of accurately identifying a statement as a fact, an error, a thesis, a belief, or an opinion.
 The Critical Thinking workshop teaches this skill, and it’s central to effective thinking.
 You’ll get way off course if you think that fortune cookies are Chinese or that the Bible teaches eternal suffering in hell.
 You’ll be frustrated if you demand proof for matters of faith.
 You’ll be considered obnoxious if you assert that your opinion about the Norwegian curling team’s trousers is correct.

 “It is the mark of an educated mind to be able to